justintanner/universal-emacs-keybindings/README.md

 On Mac I've moved from Hammerspoon to Karabiner, I've left the legacy Hammerspoon script in the repo for reference.

+For more information check out my [new blog post](https://jwtanner.com/posts/hammerspoon-to-karabiner/).

 ## Installation for Mac

 1. Download and install [Karabiner-Elements](https://karabiner-elements.pqrs.org/)